UnCoqui/TA100-GitFlowWebsite/3_TeamRepository.md

 # Working in a Team:

 One of the many benefits of Git is that it allows many developers to work on the same code at once.
+There is a process for doing that.
+While there may be slight differences between organizations, they follow these general steps:

+   #### Step 1.
+Clone or fork repository
+   #### Step 2.
+Create a branch in your repository
+   #### Step 3.
+Make changes to your branch.
+Commmit, and push your changes
+   #### Step 4.
+Create a pull request
+   #### Step 5.
+Address review comments
+   #### Step 6.
+Merge your pull request
+   #### Step 7.
+Delete your branch

 Once they have made changes and checked to see if their code works they can submit a pull-request to have it merged to the central repository.
+When you arrive at a project they will ask you to fork or clone the repository you will be working on.

 ## What is a pull-request:
-A pull request is an event to notify software developers that an engineer has pushed code to a specific Git branch (or a specific version of the code repository) for a colleague to review.
+A pull request is an event to notify software developers that a team member has pushed code to a specific Git branch (or a specific version of the code repository) for a colleague to review.
 Once a developer opens a pull request, your team can review the potential changes introduced before merging with the central repository branch.

 ## What’s the difference between a Pull and a Push?
 The difference between a “pull” and a “push” is as intuitive as you think.
 A developer will pull to request a target repository to pick up their local changes and merge them into the existing code.
 A push is not a request, but a **command** (git push) used to “upload” local content or changes to a remote repository.
 Many of you have been pushing your code to your own repository.